Rogdham/bigxml/docs/src/handlers.md

 !!!
 Warning

-    The children of the node handled by the class instance are parsed as the same time as the iterable is being iterated over.
-It is up to you to consume the iterable and consider the side-effects your methods may have.
+    The children of the node handled by the class instance are parsed as the same time as the iterator is being iterated over.
+It is up to you to consume the iterator and consider the side-effects your methods may have.

 !!!
 Tip "See also"